hu-macsy/geographer/README.md

 An example is this:

-	static DenseVector<IndexType> partitionGraph(CSRSparseMatrix<ValueType> &input, std::vector<DenseVector<ValueType>> &coordinates, struct Settings settings);
+	static DenseVector<IndexType> partitionGraph(CSRSparseMatrix<ValueType> &input, std::vector<DenseVector<ValueType>> &coordinates,
+	 struct Settings settings)

 This function takes the input graph as an adjacency matrix in the CSRSparseMatrix format.
 The edge weights are interpreted as communication volumes.
 The coordinates are accepted in a vector of DenseVector, one DenseVector for each dimension.
 The settings struct contains relevant options, for example the target number of blocks.
-The result is returned as a DenseVector.
+The result is returned as a DenseVector with one entry for each vertex, specifying its block ID in the partition.
+If the number of blocks is equal to the number of processes, the input data structures are redistributed to reflect the new partition.